-Clicking on the "Save in 1 geom file" button will save all of the geometry into 1 CVRTI binary file (see Section 6.1.3), choosing the filename of the first entry, which must have a .geom extension.
+Clicking on the "Save in 1 geom file" button will save all of the geometry into one CVRTI binary file (see Section 6.1.3), choosing the filename of the first entry, which must have a .geom extension.
 Clicking "Save individually" will save each in its own filename.
 There is currently a known bug with saving .geom files under Windows and reading them back in again.

 Saving Images In the image section, select a filename (you can click on ... to browse for a filename) and click save.
 The filename may have the extension .ppm, ,png, or .jpg to save in one of those formats.
 The final filename also appends a 4-digit number before the extension, representing a number in a sequence of images.
-I.e., if the filename selected is map3d.png, the image will actually save in map3d0000.png, and subsequent images will be map3d0001.png, map3d0002.png, etc. The image that will save is approximately the space that all open map3d windows cover.
+I.e., if the filename selected is map3d.png, the image will actually save in map3d0000.png, and subsequent images will be map3d0001.png, map3d0002.png, etc. The image that will saved is approximately the smallest rectangle that contains all open map3d windows.

-NOTE: If you have windows that overlap, the one on top might not be the one map3d thinks is on top.
-So if you move windows around, click inside the window (not the title bar), to tell map3d it is on the top.
-Otherwise, data you want might be overriden by the data in the window underneath.
+NOTE: If there are windows that overlap, the one on top might not be the one map3d thinks is on top.
+So if after moving windows around, it is necessary to click inside the window (not the title bar), to tell map3d it is on the top.
+Otherwise, data that appears on the computer screen may end up obscured by other windows that appear to lie beneath.